Department of Physiology

 Major Scholarship Goals and Objectives

-- The Department of Physiology and Biophysics will enhance the national and international recognition of its Research by: (a) participation at discipline related activities and forum at the national and international level, (b) maintaining and expanding our basic science and clinical science collaborations, and (c) maintaining a high level of extramural research funding and peer-reviewed research publications.
+- The Department of Physiology will enhance the national and international recognition of its Research by: (a) participation at discipline related activities and forum at the national and international level, (b) maintaining and expanding our basic science and clinical science collaborations, and (c) maintaining a high level of extramural research funding and peer-reviewed research publications.

-- The Department of Physiology and Biophysics will enhance the local and national recognition of its Teaching by: (a) developing and utilizing state-of-the-art teaching pedagogy, problem-based learning and collegial learning formats, (b) maintaining visibility in our discipline through increasing local and national teaching workshop and forum participation, and (c) recruiting and graduating graduate students from a diverse population of applicants from traditional basic and clinical science professions.
+- The Department of Physiology will enhance the local and national recognition of its Teaching by: (a) developing and utilizing state-of-the-art teaching pedagogy, problem-based learning and collegial learning formats, (b) maintaining visibility in our discipline through increasing local and national teaching workshop and forum participation, and (c) recruiting and graduating graduate students from a diverse population of applicants from traditional basic and clinical science professions.

-- The Department of Physiology and Biophysics will provide appropriate Service to the School of Medicine and University by: (a) participating in the organization, governance and management of local, national, and international professional societies, (b) continuing to play a significant role in enhancing curricular design and assessment and in the development of educational goals of the School of Medicine and University, (c) maintaining an appropriate participation in Departmental, School and University governance where the expertise of the Discipline may have significant input to the enhancement of the representative body, and (d) participating in community service activities which will enhance and support the community image of the Department, School and University.
+- The Department of Physiology will provide appropriate Service to the School of Medicine and University by: (a) participating in the organization, governance and management of local, national, and international professional societies, (b) continuing to play a significant role in enhancing curricular design and assessment and in the development of educational goals of the School of Medicine and University, (c) maintaining an appropriate participation in Departmental, School and University governance where the expertise of the Discipline may have significant input to the enhancement of the representative body, and (d) participating in community service activities which will enhance and support the community image of the Department, School and University.